 For example, Australia currently has an emissions reduction target of 5% by 2020 compared to 2000 levels (Figure 6).
 As 2005 was an unusually high year for Australia's emissions, if 2005 is used as a baseline the same emissions reduction target becomes a 13% reduction.
 If 2010 is used, the equivalent would be an 8% reduction target.
-You can see that the baseline year is important as it creates the impression of more (or less) effort, when in fact the actual amount of emissions reduced is exactly the same.
+You can see that the baseline year is important as it creates the impression of more (or less) effort. when in fact the actual amount of emissions reduced is exactly the same.
+Internationally, 1990 is commonly used as a baseline as it represents the approximate time at which widespread recognition of the climate change challenge occurred.